Fine Art

 Their practice is rooted in curiosity and contradiction: code and color, rhythm and stillness, the personal and the collective.
 With a foundation in both music composition and visual art, Cass creates works that are neither confined to medium nor obedient to tradition, instead inviting audiences into moments of resonance, disruption, and possibility.
 Across orchestral scores, interactive installations, and traditional fine art, their work traces the invisible architectures of perception—and asks what emerges when we listen differently.

-Musical Compositions
+Compositions

 Transmission – AI & Voice